sherryfish321/Leetcode/ArrayAndHashing/217. Contains Duplicate/README.md

 Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category
 - Sort: Sort the array and check if the next number is equal to the previous number, then return True.
 Otherwise, run through the array and return False.
 - HashSet: Store each number in a set.
-If the number is already in the hashmap, then return True.
+If the number is already in the set, then return True.
 Otherwise, run through the array and return False.

 Plan
 > - Sketch visualizations and write pseudocode